Pexiz96/Rezeptroulette/README.md

 RezeptRoulette is a web application designed to make meal planning easier and help users discover new recipes.

-It provides features for finding meal inspiration, planning meals, organizing recipes, and creating shopping lists.
+It combines recipe discovery, random meal suggestions, weekly meal planning, shopping lists, and ingredient-based recipe recommendations in one application.

+---

 ## 🖼️ Preview

 ![RezeptRoulette Home Page](docs/screenshots/home.png)

+---

 ## ✨ Features

 - 🎲 **Recipe Roulette** – Get a random recipe suggestion when you don't know what to cook
 - 🔍 **Recipe Discovery** – Browse and discover available recipes
+- 🎛️ **Recipe Filters** – Filter recipes by category, preparation time, difficulty, favorites, and more
 - 📅 **Weekly Meal Planner** – Plan breakfast, lunch, and dinner for the entire week
-- 🛒 **Smart Shopping List** – Automatically generate a shopping list from your meal plan
+- 🛒 **Smart Shopping List** – Generate a shopping list based on your planned meals
-- ♻️ **Food Rescue** – Find recipes based on ingredients you already have
+- ♻️ **Food Rescue** – Find recipes based on ingredients you already have at home
 - ❤️ **Favorites** – Save your favorite recipes for quick access
-- ⭐ **Recipe Ratings** – Rate recipes and keep track of your favorites
+- ⭐ **Recipe Ratings** – Rate recipes and keep track of meals you enjoy
 - 🌙 **Dark Mode** – Switch between light and dark themes

+---

 ## 🛠️ Tech Stack